AsturaPhoenix/ride/passenger/launcher/README.md

 The base API level is 22.

+### Misc. tasks

+* Enable Chrome lite mode.
+* Ensure Chrome is the default browser (e.g. navigate to Netflix help and always open in Chrome).

 ### Keyguard

 The keyguard should be disabled after reboot when `device_provisioned` is `'0'`.
 One thing we tried earlier was: